Hidden surprises in the CO2 figures

 and due to the earth only being able to absorb a certain

-than, that of 1964.
+or higher than, that of 1964.
 But the proportion is lower.

-graph?
-Strange, however, that the 1964 annual increase/annual
+Strangely, however, the 1964 annual increase/annual emissions

-emissions percentage should be 57%.
+percentage is 57%.

-To test the cumulative hypothesis, I defined
+To test the fit between cumulative CO2 and

-of the area under the CDIAC graph, and calculated by simple
+a geometrical approximation of the area under the CDIAC

-arithmetic the totals for 1950, 1960, etc through to 2010
+1950, 1960, etc through to 2010 (a tiny extrapolation).

 The figures obtained were plotted on the Mauna